bcgov/digital-trust-toolkit/docs/governance/business/digital-business-card-v1.md

   </tr>
   <tr>
     <th>Source</th>
-    <td>BC Registries system, set when the business is first registered or incorporated and updated by either by business filings or the Registrar (e.g., due to failure to file)</td>
+    <td>BC Registries system, set when the business is first registered or incorporated and updated either by business filings or the Registrar (e.g., due to failure to file)</td>
   </tr>
   <tr>
     <th>Data Type</th>